How Birth Control Myths Are Hurting Teens

 Birth control fallacies are, of course, not limited to East Africa but crop up wherever medically accurate, comprehensive sex ed is withheld.
 When I ask Philippines-based journalist and sex columnist Ana Santos, another attendee of the International Conference on Family Planning, about contraception myths in her country, she’s armed with some horrifying ones.
 People believe that "jumping after sex will prevent pregnancy" — although she notes, drily, that "a jump from what height is never mentioned" — and that "drinking coconut juice laced with bleach or Tide detergent will wash away the spermies."
 And since condoms can be hard to come by, people, especially young people, wrap Calypso plastic, a brand used to package iced candy, around their penises instead.
 "Totally ouchy, right?"
 Santos asks.
 Yes.
 And ineffective.

-Here in the U.S, meanwhile, where dissemination of sexual health information to unmarried people isn't illegal, we are still reaping what generations of abstinence-only education and general avoidance of even age-appropriate sex talks have sown: no impact on teen sexual behavior or HIV rates, and even positive correlations with teen pregnancy and STIs.
+In the U.S, meanwhile, where dissemination of sexual health information to unmarried people isn't illegal, we are still reaping what generations of abstinence-only education and general avoidance of even age-appropriate sex talks have sown: no impact on teen sexual behaviour or HIV rates, and even positive correlations with teen pregnancy and STIs.
 Across the country, we actively introduce and perpetuate myths in a dangerous attempt to scare teens out of having sex before marriage, teaching them that condoms cause cancer, that birth control leads to infertility, or that women who sleep around are like a cup into which everyone spits.
 Abstinence programs do not lead kids to stop having sex.
 They lead them to start having unsafe sex, and that’s true around the world.
-Sadly, 13-year-olds need safe abortions in the U.S. as well as in Kenya, and they’re not getting them here, either.
+Sadly, 13-year-olds need safe abortions in the U.S. as well as in Kenya, and they’re not getting them in either country.

 Young advocates like Oduor are dedicating their careers to fighting that belief.
 "I am very sure that young people are not going to allow anybody to leave them behind," she tells me.
 Their futures and lives depend on it.

-This reporting was made possible by press fellowships to the 2016 International Conference on Family Planning and Women Deliver 2016 granted to the author by the United Nations Foundation and Women Deliver via Global Health Strategies, respectively.
+This reporting was made possible by press fellowships to the 2016 International Conference on Family Planning and Women Deliver 2016 granted to the author by the United Nations Foundation and Women Deliver, respectively.

+The Bed Post is a series that explores what holds us back from love and sex with whom we want, when we want, where we want, and how we want.
+We all deserve sex lives that are not only free of obvious evils, but full of what is good.
+Let’s talk about all of it.Follow me on Twitter at @hlmacmillen or email me at hayley.macmillen@refinery29 — I’d love to hear from you!

-Here in the U.S, meanwhile, where dissemination of sexual health information to unmarried people isn't illegal, we are still reaping what generations of abstinence-only education and general avoidance of even age-appropriate sex talks have sown: no impact on teen sexual behavior or HIV rates, and even positive correlations with teen pregnancy and STIs.
+In the U.S, meanwhile, where dissemination of sexual health information to unmarried people isn't illegal, we are still reaping what generations of abstinence-only education and general avoidance of even age-appropriate sex talks have sown: no impact on teen sexual behaviour or HIV rates, and even positive correlations with teen pregnancy and STIs.
 Across the country, we actively introduce and perpetuate myths in a dangerous attempt to scare teens out of having sex before marriage, teaching them that condoms cause cancer, that birth control leads to infertility, or that women who sleep around are like a cup into which everyone spits.
 Abstinence programs do not lead kids to stop having sex.
 They lead them to start having unsafe sex, and that’s true around the world.
-Sadly, 13-year-olds need safe abortions in the U.S. as well as in Kenya, and they’re not getting them here, either.
+Sadly, 13-year-olds need safe abortions in the U.S. as well as in Kenya, and they’re not getting them in either country.

 Young advocates like Oduor are dedicating their careers to fighting that belief.
 "I am very sure that young people are not going to allow anybody to leave them behind," she tells me.
 Their futures and lives depend on it.

-This reporting was made possible by press fellowships to the 2016 International Conference on Family Planning and Women Deliver 2016 granted to the author by the United Nations Foundation and Women Deliver via Global Health Strategies, respectively.
+This reporting was made possible by press fellowships to the 2016 International Conference on Family Planning and Women Deliver 2016 granted to the author by the United Nations Foundation and Women Deliver, respectively.

 Advertisement